 Medieval Town Of Rhodes

-A great place to explore, which kids genuinely enjoy, is the fantastic medieval city in Rhodes.
+The fantastic medieval city of Rhodes is a great place to explore, which kids genuinely enjoy.
 Here, the Order of the Knights of Saint John of Jerusalem left their traces on every angle of the island.

-The old Medieval town of the Knights of Rhodes was declared a World Heritage site by UNESCO.
+UNESCO declared the old Medieval town of the Knights of Rhodes a World Heritage site.

 Kids enjoy the vistas of the most spectacular European castle, the cobbled streets, and the unique Gothic towers that populate the area.